fcn06/swarm/README.md

 sh ./documentation/demo_factory/run_all_commands.sh
 ```

+There is also another repository called **swarm_factory** [https://github.com/fcn06/swarm_factory](https://github.com/fcn06/swarm_factory) that demonstrate how you can use swarm to kickstart and manage an agent factory

 This capability is essential for creating adaptive systems that can scale their workforce based on the tasks at hand, ensuring proper integration and communication through the **MCP Runtime**.

 **Important: Stopping Services for Path 2**